laravel-auto-presenter/laravel-auto-presenter/README.md

 If an object isn't being decorated correctly in the view then there's a good chance that it's simply not in existence when the view begins to render.
 For example, lazily-loaded relationships won't be decorated.
 You can fix this by eager-loading them instead.
 Auth::user() will never be decorated.
 I prefer to bind $currentUser to my views, anyway.

+If an object is a relation of another object and it isn't being decorated in the view, you might not have added the `Decoratable` interface to the other object.
+To fix this, add the `Decoratable` interface to the other object.

 ## Security